supun64/31-Card-Game/README.md

 This is a card game played by several players and the goal is to not get the lowest card hand of the round

 ## Deffinitions
-player_<No>    : A Player
-Dealer         : An NPC [optional]
+    player         : A Player is being called by his name Dealer         : An NPC [optional]
     Card Pack      : Normal Card pack with 4 suits and 52 cards Table Card     : There is a one card that is always displaied on the table which is not belong to any player and any player can exchange one of his card with this when they get their chance Deck           : Deck of cards which are left after disributing cards among players are placed on the table but turn down this is that card set
-Deck Card      : A player can look the top card on the deck if he/she is not satisfied with the table card Knock          : If a player is satisfied with his hand he can knock on the table and after a player has knocked every other players get a one another chance to play in that round
-Pass           : If a player is not satisfied with both table and deck cards he can pass his hand to the next player
+    Deck Card      : A player can look the top card on the deck if he/she is not satisfied with the table card Knock          : If a player is satisfied with his hand he can knock on the table and after a player has knocked every other players get a one another chance to play in that round Pass           : If a player is not satisfied with both table and deck cards he can pass his hand to the next player

 ## Basic Rules Of The Game